JudeVdByl/JudeVdByl/README.md

 # Hello, I'm Jude
 <a href="https://www.linkedin.com/in/judevdbyl/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am Jude Van der Byl, an IT leader based in Atlanta, GA, skilled in systems administration and cybersecurity.
-I excel in enhancing system reliability and user satisfaction, backed by certifications like CompTIA CySA and Microsoft Certified Azure AI Fundamentals.
-Currently, I'm driving improvements as an IT Analyst at DaVita.
+I am Jude Van der Byl, an experienced IT professional with extensive knowledge in systems administration and information security.
+Proactive in implementing updates and solutions with minimal downtime, and highly skilled in troubleshooting technical issues to ensure quick resolutions.
+Competent in monitoring and maintaining network availability, ensuring seamless access for all system users while performing necessary maintenance to support network operations.

 ## Objective